Max Kepler: 2024 season

 The Twins exercised their $10 million team option on Kepler on November 2, 2023.
 He broke the Target Field home run record on June 14, 2024, against the Oakland Athletics.
 Kepler also delivered a walk-off single later that night.
 Kepler recorded another walk-off single on July 24, against the Philadelphia Phillies.
 It was the 11th walk-off plate appearance of his career, which tied a franchise record.

 In 105 games for Minnesota, he slashed .253/.302(a career low)/.380 with eight home runs and 42 RBI.
 Kepler was placed on the injured list with left knee patellar tendinitis on September 5.
 He was transferred to the 60–day injured list with a hip injury on September 27, ending his season.

 Philadelphia Phillies

 On December 20, 2024, Kepler signed a one-year, $10 million contract with the Philadelphia Phillies.
+Kepler made 127 appearances for Philadelphia during the 2025 campaign, batting .216/.300/.391 with 18 home runs and 52 RBI.
+He became a free agent again after the season.

-Personal life
+Arizona Diamondbacks

-Kepler previously dated American soccer player Abby Dahlkemper, and American-born Mexican soccer player Katie Johnson.
+On January 9, 2026, Kepler received an 80 game suspension from MLB as a result of testing positive for epitrenbolone, a performance-enhancing substance, in violation of the Major League Baseball drug policy.
+On June 7, Kepler signed a one-year, major league contract with the Arizona Diamondbacks.
+He was activated for his season debut on June 25.
+Across 41 games for Arizona, Kepler batted .205/.262/.303 with two home runs and 15 RBI.
+On September 6, he was designated for assignment by the Diamondbacks and was released on September 8.